Second Career Ontario Fund

 Eligibility Criteria

-• You must be registered with a part-time post-secondary program from a designated school.
+• You must be enrolled in a part-time course load at a designated college or university.

 Things to do after applying